bigskysoftware/htmx/www/essays/when-to-use-hypermedia.md

+---
+layout: layout.njk
+title: When To Use Hypermedia?
+---

 # When Should you Use Hypermedia?

 > The trade-off, though, is that a uniform interface degrades efficiency, since information is transferred in a